 The main objective of AI_Commons is to better define how governance of shared resources can balance open sharing with the protection of personal data and privacy.
 One of these solutions is offered by a design-led perspective.

 Aniek Kempeneers – a recent double MSc Graduate from Delft University of Technology – has been contributing to AI_Commons in the past months.
 As part of her graduation project under DCODE, Aniek investigated how design concepts for consent practices can provide an added layer of protection for users’ privacy in the online sphere.
-A dedicated AI_Commons session will be hosted At MozFest 2022 to look at the scalability of design-led solutions to similar use-cases.
+A dedicated AI_Commons session was hosted At MozFest 2022 to look at the scalability of design-led solutions to similar use cases.

 The thesis proposed and demonstrated that consent practices and disclosure interactions in the context of digital platforms can successfully be redesigned by leveraging the set of identified value similarities and resolving the set of identified value tensions (Figure 1).